About National Heritage Week

 National Heritage Week 2022

 This year, we are celebrating the full return of in-person events as well as continuing with digital heritage projects which attracted so many new people to National Heritage Week over the last two years.
-The Heritage Council will invite individuals, communities and organisations to develop Heritage Week in-person events and / or digital projects.
+The Heritage Council invites individuals, communities and organisations to develop Heritage Week in-person events and / or digital projects.
 The overarching theme for National Heritage Week 2022 is sustainability and organisers are asked to consider sustainable heritage in all its forms.
 Organisers are also invited to explore biodiversity through events and / or projects.

 The options for in-person events are unlimited and organisers are encouraged to re-engage with events as enthusiastically as they did in the past.
 See our Resources page for 100 Event Ideas or come up with you own.